ataubombakwa/alx-higher_level_programming/README.md

-This is the repository for alx-higher_level_programming for the second trimester.
+his is the repository for alx-higher_level_programming for the second trimester.